panchoop/DGCG_algorithm/README.md

 The code is heavily sub-optimized.
 Therefore expect long execution times.
 See table 1 in paper.

+#### FAQ:

 ------------

 ### TODO's:
+- Test docker in Windows
+- Design battery of tests to run remotely.
+- - Noise levels 20, 30, 40
+- - With low likely-hood early stopping criteria
+- - max_number_of_restarts 1000 5000 10000 20000
+- - crossover_threshold = 0.8
+- - pooling = 100
+- - 1% and 0.1% of earlystart likelyhood
+- - Also do the higher regularity ones
+- Update to new optimization parameters in config file
+- Reorder insertion step and eliminate multiple stop criterias
+- Update to allow different early stop criteria (document)
+- Eliminate double finish taboo search
+- Eliminate optimization criteria stopping condition
 - Test if the method tolerates changing frequency numbers.
 - Write a tutorial using the main.py function as example
 - Put on an examples folder the known operators and data.